Chart Color Schemes

 Educational achievement in Ivanhoe East - Eaglemont places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Ivanhoe East - Eaglemont is notably high, with 54.4% of residents aged 15 and above holding university qualifications.
-This figure exceeds the national average of 30.4% and the SA4 region's average of 32.8%.
-Bachelor degrees are the most common at 33.6%, followed by postgraduate qualifications (15.4%) and graduate diplomas (5.4%).
+Educational attainment in Ivanhoe East - Eaglemont is notably high with 54.4% of residents aged 15 and above holding university qualifications compared to the national average of 30.4%.
+This figure also surpasses the SA4 region's average of 32.8%.
+Bachelor degrees are the most prevalent at 33.6%, followed by postgraduate qualifications (15.4%) and graduate diplomas (5.4%).
 Vocational pathways account for 18.4% of qualifications among those aged 15 and above, with advanced diplomas making up 9.5% and certificates 8.9%.

 Frequently Asked Questions - Education